 These increases in national statistics lead to a lower ratio for the number of Liable Entity claims as a percentage of the number of national cases of mesothelioma.
-As a consequence, the currently estimated 66% for 2019/20 may be over-stated and (if previous experience of initial under-reporting of the number of national cases were to recur) may be more in the order of 55% to 60%.
+As a consequence, the currently estimated 60% for 2019/20 and the currently estimated 59% for 2020/21 may be over-stated and (if previous experience of initial under-reporting of the number of national cases were to recur) may be more in the order of 50% to 55%.